wightman/Lists/db/DBDocumentation.md

 # Lists DB Documentation
-The procedures and table definitions for the Lists database, organized according to the Story docuemnt in the main Lists directory.
+The procedures and table definitions for the Lists database, organized according to the Story document in the main Lists directory.
 ## Stored Procedures
 Stored procedures are organized primarily by the table/theme they most pertain to: users, lists, items and collaborators.
 ### ```users``` table